-In the study of physics, the fine-structure constant or coupling constant, denoted by a Greek letter alpha (α), is a fundamental physical constant used to outline the strength of an Electromagnetic Interaction between elementary particles such as(electrons, muon) and light (photons).
+In the study of physics, the fine-structure constant or coupling constant, denoted by a Greek letter alpha (α), is a fundamental physical constant used to outline the strength of an Electromagnetic Interaction between elementary particles such as(electrons, a muon) and light (photons).
 Almost 100 years ago in 1916, the fine-structure constant (α) was introduced by a German Theoretical Physicist Arnold Johannes Wilhelm Sommerfeld therefore, being also referred as Somerfield fine-structure constant.
 For the explanation of fine-structure constant, Somerfield extended the Neil Bohr theory to incorporate elliptical orbits and the relativistic dependence of mass on velocity.
 Being a dimensionless physical quantity; currently, the value of the fine-structure constant (α) having the smallest uncertainty that basically comes from the comparison between the Theoretical Expression ae(theoretical) and the Experimental value ae(experimental) of the inconsistent magnetic moment of an electron.
-Fine-structure constant is considered as a coupling constant for the electromagnetic force similarly as for the other three known fundamental forces or interaction of nature; (gravitational force, weak nuclear force and strong nuclear force). list of coupling constant or fine-structure constant 1.
+The fine-structure constant is considered as a coupling constant for the electromagnetic force similarly as for the other three known fundamental forces or interaction of nature; (gravitational force, weak nuclear force, and strong nuclear force). list of coupling constant or fine-structure constant 1.
 Strong force (αs =≈1) 2.
 Weakforce (αw = 10-6) 3.
 Electromagnetic force (α = 1/137) 4.
 Gravitational force (αg = 10-39)

 At last, I will leave you all my readers with a quote by Albert Einstein regarding Fundamental Physical Constant, and he quote